docker/docs/engine/reference/builder.md

 many as well.

 The `ENV` instruction has two forms.
 The first form, `ENV <key> <value>`, will set a single variable to a value.
-The entire string after the first space will be treated as the `<value>` - including characters such as spaces and quotes.
+The entire string after the second space will be treated as the `<value>` - including characters such as spaces and quotes.